alyssadata/ai-governance-plan/README.md

 ## Attribution and reuse
 This work is authored by **Alyssa Solen**.
 Any reuse, adaptation, or derivative governance program based on this repository must include clear attribution to Alyssa Solen in documentation and materials where the framework appears.

+## License
+See `LICENSE`.
+If a conflict exists between convenience and authorship integrity, authorship integrity wins.